-An incredible variety of scenic walks, giving you a wide experience of Provence
+Enjoy an incredible variety of scenic walks, giving you a wide experience of Provence

 Awe-inspiring vistas atop the Alpilles and the Luberon mountains

-The perched medieval village of Les Baux de Provence
+Visit the perched medieval village of Les Baux de Provence

 |From €799 per person sharing*

+|In charming ** and ***hotels/guesthouses on a bed & breakfast basis.
 The standard hotels of this trip are listed below.
-If a hotel is fully booked, then we will book a similar one for you and inform you about the alternative booked.
+If any of the hotels are fully booked, then we will book a similar one for you and inform you about the alternative booked.

 You can also book additional nights at any of the hotels along the way.

-|AVAILABILITY||You can start your trip on any day of the week (subject to availability) from March 1 to June 30, and from August 27th to November 15th.
+|You can start your trip on any day of the week (subject to availability) from March 1 to June 26, and from August 28th to November 15th.

 This trip is not available in July & August, because of path restrictions (fire risk).

+|The difficulty level of this trip is rated as easy to moderate overall.
 This trip is suitable for people who are used to regular and sustained exercise (whether walking, cycling, aerobics, etc.) and who can handle walking uphill (slowly) for up to 2 hours at a time.
-Walks are generally under 5 hours, on various types of terrain – though nothing technically difficult – with up to 600 m of climbing per day.
+Walks are generally under 5 hours on various types of terrain, although nothing technically difficult.

 Saint-Rémy > St Paul de Mausole > Alpilles Crest > Saint Rémy